alitorbati/dotfiles/README.md

 ## about

-the `.*` files are destructively downloaded to the root directory. `macos.sh` installs and configures a bunch of stuff, then gets deleted.
+the `.*` files are destructively downloaded to the root directory. they will overwrite existing files. `macos.sh` installs and configures a bunch of stuff, then gets deleted.

 ## how to use
 ### execute immediately